appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2021-03-11-User-Defined-Dynamic-Filter.md

 3) Clicking on the CREATE button, you get the window for providing the filter.
 Input the filter as required and click on the SAVE button.

 4) The SAVED filters will also be available in the **Execute with Custom Action filter**.
-The process to add and create the filter is save as that performed in [**Execute with Custom Action filter**]().
+The process to add and create the filter is save as that performed in [**Execute with Custom Action filter**](/processflow/manage-actions-actionfilters-errorfilters/#working-with-custom-filter).

 For more details on this section, [ClicK Here](/processflow/manage-actions-actionfilters-errorfilters/)

-**Note:**

-- You will not get the option of `Execute with Custom Filter`, if your processflow is not deployed.
-- Clicking on the Execute button in Custom Filter window, will not SAVE the filter.

 ## Deleting Dynamic Action Filter.